 - 1. Read GENERAL RULES, LIVESTOCK RULES, HEALTH REQUIREMENTS, ELIGIBILITY REQUIREMENTS, AND LIVESTOCK SALE. - 2.
 Each exhibitor will be limited to a total of two breeding animals and two market animals. - Registration or transfer papers must be in club member's name, dated prior to June 15.
 Heifers and cows may be co-owned and co-registered by two or more 4-H members of the same family. - 4.
 All commercial heifers and cows must be tagged by June 15 with an official 4-H tag.
 Tagging can be done by an approved leader or at the fairgrounds at the official tagging set by the Butler County Fair Board.
 All market animals will be mouthed. - 5.
 Animals must have both baby teeth in place. - 6.
-Market animal entries for the Livestock Sale must be by Tues., July 23, at 2:00 PM. - 7.
+Market animal entries for the Livestock Sale must be by TBA BY THE FAIRBORD - 7.
 No animals will be allowed to be tied outside the piped-in area around the beef barn. - 8.
 No blocking chutes are to be placed in the barns. - 9.
 Generators may be used at the tie-out rails south of the beef barn only. - 10.
 Superintendents reserve the right to call for an inspection of an animal or animals by the Fair Veterinarian. - 11.
 Market Heifer must be open, not bred. - 12.
 Breeding heifers cannot have been shown as a market heifer at a previous fair. - 13.
 The market beef and breeding beef (including the cow/calf pairs) show will be a "Blow and Show" (no-fit show).
 "Blow and Show" is defined as using no adhesive, glue, paint, or powder products. - 14.
-The calves in classes 15 and 16 must have been born within 270 days of the show date at the fair and must still be at the cow's side and nursing.
-The calf must be halter led.

-- 15. All exhibitors showing Beef at the fair must have completed the Youth Quality Care for Animals (YQCA) by June 1. - All Beef Exhibitors are required to attend the Livestock Exhibitors Meeting on Saturday, 5:00 PM in the Livestock Arena.
-Information regarding rules, fitting and showing, etc. will be reviewed by the superintendents and fair board.
+The calves on the cow/calf pairs must have been born within 270 days of the show date at the fair and must still be at the cow's side and nursing.
+The calf must be halter led. - 15.
+All exhibitors showing Beef at the fair must have completed the Youth Quality Care for Animals (YQCA) by June 1. - 16.
+All Beef Exhibitors are required to attend the Livestock Exhibitors Meeting on Saturday, July 18th at 3:30 PM in the Livestock Arena.
+Information regarding rules, fitting and showing, etc. will be reviewed by Extension Agents, Division Superintendents and Fair Board.